 Open Rate

-This shows how compelling your subject lines and sender name are.
-If your open rate is low, test new subject lines or experiment with timing.
+This demonstrates the effectiveness of your subject lines and sender name.
+If your open rate is low, consider testing new subject lines or experimenting with timing.

 Click-Through Rate (CTR)

-This shows how effective your email content and calls to action are.
+This demonstrates the effectiveness of your email content and calls to action.
 If people are opening but not clicking, your content may need to be more focused or actionable.

 Unsubscribe Rate